KostaGav/KostaGav.github.io/research/index.md

 ### Work in progress

-**Latent Scaling of Press Releases and Party Manifestos.
-Different, Different, but Same?** - Working paper prepared for the Manifesto Corpus Conference, February 1 to 2, 2018, Berlin (with [David Hilpert](http://reforms.uni-mannheim.de/Members/researchers/hilpert/))

 **Conditional Impacts of Citizenship Norms - Conceptualizing Citizenship Norms Within the Framework of Personal and Social Norms**

 **Is it all about generations?
 Examining competing theories on the temporal dynamics of citizenship norms in consolidated democracies** - paper submitted in Comparativ Political Studies (with [Alexander Wuttke](http://www.alexander-wuttke.de/) and [Harald Schoen](http://lspwpp.sowi.uni-mannheim.de/team/lehrstuhlinhaber/))